jwaterson/medexpress-consultation/README.md

   - ease of development (takes care of a lot of boilerplate)
   - embedded server included
   - by virtue of the task brief, there is no existing code to have to integrate with.
-Had this been posed as a feature to add to a modulith, this MVP might have been written as a module within said modulith.
+Had this been posed as a feature to add to, say, a modulith, this MVP might have been written as a module within said modulith.
 - Maven is used as a build tool primarily because it is the option with which I am most familiar.
-Additionally, it has an excellent ecosystem and is popular enough so that it is likely that any future developers working on this project, would also be familiar with it.
+It also has an excellent ecosystem and is popular enough so that it is likely that any future developers working on this project, would also be familiar with it.
 - H2 in-memory storage was used as a means to keep the service's data access uncomplicated and fast.
-H2 possesses enough functionality so that data access can, at least to some degree, be realistically emulated.
+H2 possesses enough functionality so that data access can, at least to some degree, be realistically emulated for this MVP.

 ## Running Locally